What is Fentanyl?

 Dr. Paul Janssen of Janssen Pharmaceutica was the first to develop Fentanyl under a patent held by his company in 1959.
 Being the strong analgesic that it was, the medical field quickly adopted it for use as an anesthetic and post-surgical pain reliever.

 By the 1960s, Sublimaze® was introduced as an intravenous anesthetic.
-Its popularity paved the way for the development of fentanyl analogues that included Lofentanil, Alfentanil, Remifentanil and Sufentanil.
+Its popularity paved the way for the development of fentanyl analogues that included Lofentanil, Alfentanil, Remifentanil, and Sufentanil.

-The mid-1970s saw the first illicit use of pharmaceutical fentanyl and its analogues by members of the medical community – nurses, doctors, anesthesiologists and other medical health workers.
+The mid-1970s saw the first illicit use of pharmaceutical fentanyl and its analogues by members of the medical community – nurses, doctors, anesthesiologists, and other medical health workers.
 They would draw fentanyl out from vials and replace it with a saline solution.
-Late into the decade, Fentanyl made its way into the streets with China White and became a popular street drug on the west coast by the 1980s.
+Late into the decade, it made its way into the streets with China White and became a popular street drug on the west coast by the 1980s.
 It was also around the same time that fentanyl was introduced to the club scene in New York.

 In the mid-1990s, the fentanyl patch (Duragesic) was developed.
 It can be worn on the skin and was used for managing chronic pain in cancer patients.
 It provides long-term pain relief, usually 2-3 days and remains to be the most widely-used form of fentanyl delivery.
 Soon, oral preparations containing fentanyl citrate with fillers were developed, including the buccal tablet Fentora and the Actiq lollipop.
 The Actiq lollipop was introduced for young cancer patients, but this form also became popular with club parties and all-nighters.

 In 2013, illegally manufactured fentanyl rates went up.
-It is believed that criminal organizations were behind the increase in global supplies of fentanyl precursor chemicals, resulting in the increase of trafficked products onto the streets.
+It is believed that criminal organizations were behind the increase in global supplies of fentanyl precursor chemicals, resulting in an increase of trafficked products onto the streets.
 To illustrate this, the number of seized fentanyl products in 2014 was 5,343.
 By 2015, this number rose to 15,882 – almost 300% increase.

 2016 saw a 326% increase in opioid overdose deaths from the previous decade and a 1000% increase from 1990.
 Fentanyl abuse has become such a problem in Canada that British Columbia declared a state of emergency.